Junwon03/pi-framework-junwon/README.md

 Original-window cumulative tables and permutations, retrospective pattern labels and their threshold grid, historical scale-invariance and perturbation outputs, ST15 alternate reconstruction, ST16 method comparisons, ST17 trajectories, and earlier enhancement tables are retained for reproducibility but excluded from the revised evidentiary package.
 The ST17 trajectory remains a retrospective audit analysis, while its 2008 illustration is included in the submission as Supplementary Figure S2.

 The study is a retrospective characterization of five selected cases.
 It does not establish universal validation, prospective prediction, calibrated false-alarm performance, causal channel roles, or population-level cross-domain generalization.

+### Frozen historical holdout

+LTCM 1998 is evaluated as a protocol-frozen historical holdout using the transferred 2008 financial specification.
+The specification and data-vintage correction were frozen before inspection of the holdout output.
+The post-control/control mean-stress ratio is 1.1469×.
+This is a historical holdout test, not prospective, forward, or external validation.

+Frozen LTCM artifacts are stored under `data/ltcm_holdout/` and `golden/ltcm_holdout/`, with verification provided by `scripts/verify_ltcm_holdout.py`.

 ## Output